No one stretches a dollar like us. For every dollar donated, we are able to generate seven meals, much more than if you purchased at a store.

 Food is the first need for each of us – and yet so many in north Florida are going without regular meals each day.
-The mission of Second Harvest North Florida is to end hunger across the 17 counties it serves and reach the more than 342,000 individuals who wake up each morning feeling the effects of food insecurity.
+The mission of Nourishment Network is to end hunger across the 17 counties it serves and reach the more than 342,000 individuals who wake up each morning feeling the effects of food insecurity.
 More than 117,000 of those are children.

-Second Harvest distributed more than 20 million pounds of food this past year – the equivalent of nearly 17 million meals.
+Nourishment Network distributed more than 24 million pounds of food this past year – the equivalent of nearly 17 million meals.
 Yet it was only enough to meet half of the need in north Florida.
 Despite tripling the amount of food circulated through the community over the past three years, there are still working people, children and homebound elderly who are hungry as you read this.
 Our goal is to distribute 40 million pounds per year by 2015, but it will not be easy.

 It seems simple – we get food, we sort food, we distribute food.
 But to do more of it we need to increase our capacity with more trucks, a bigger warehouse, more direct mobile distributions in needy neighborhoods, and assist our agencies with their capacity as well.
 We can improve the standard of living in north Florida one family at a time.
 We are excited about where we are headed, and we look forward to having your help.